VEAF/VEAF-mission-converter/readme.md

 I'll start with replacing spaces with dashes : "My-cool-and-shiny-mission-Caucasus".
 I'll make a fresh copy of this `VEAF-mission-directory-template` folder and name it `My-cool-and-shiny-mission-Caucasus` (we'll refer to this as "mission folder").

-As I want to create a mission in Caucasus, and I have no existing mission, I'll copy the `empty-caucasus.miz` to `template.miz` in my mission folder.
+As I want to create a mission in Caucasus, and I have no existing mission, I'll rename the `empty-caucasus.miz` to `template.miz` in my mission folder.

 Then I'll start a command prompt, `cd` into the mission folder, and run : `init.cmd My-cool-and-shiny-mission-Caucasus`

-The script will take `template.miz` (which I copied from `empty-caucasus.miz`) as its basis, and prepare the folder with everything needed to compile the mission.
+The script will take `template.miz` (which is in fact `empty-caucasus.miz`, which I renamed) as its basis, and prepare the mission folder with everything needed to compile the mission (create the `.miz` file).

 ### Advanced settings